 - And the sweat household is going out of control, either too much or when really bad no sweat at all.

 Citizens from almost every country, (there are exceptions, click below), that come to Thailand by air with a valid Passport gets a max.
 “Tourist Visa” stamp for 30 days at the entry point customs (overland can be only 14 days).
 For 1900 Baht this can be extended for another 30 days at any immigration office inside the country.
 Your passport must be valid for at least another six months to get the stamp.

 I just heard the Thai police offers an app for emergencies, especially during Songkran.

 It is called “police I lert u” and can be downloaded on any phone.

 A GPS alert goes out to the closest police station, which helps the police to find you faster when you are in trouble.

-Songkran approaching, drive carefully and don’t drink and drive.
-During the 7. to 16. of April 2017 the streets in Thailand are dangerous.
+New Years approaching, drive carefully and don’t drink and drive.
+During the weeks around new years, the streets in Thailand are dangerous.